diSimplex/diSimplexWebsiteBase/copyright/index.md

     http://creativecommons.org/licenses/by-sa/4.0/

-Unless required by applicable law or agreed to in writing, all non-code content distributed under the CC-BY-SA 4.0 License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the CC-BY_SA 4.0 License linked above for the specific language governing permissions and limitations under the License.
+Unless required by applicable law or agreed to in writing, all non-code content distributed under the above CC-BY-SA 4.0 License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the CC-BY-SA 4.0 License linked above for the specific language governing permissions and limitations under the License.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img
 alt="Creative Commons Licence" style="border-width:0"